These sticky date puddings are easy to make and taste delicious with caramel or butterscotch sauce.

 To make these puddings, you will first need to soften the dates by placing them in a heat-proof bowl with the boiling water and bi-carbonate of soda (baking soda).
 Let them sit for 5 minutes while you beat the butter and brown sugar in a food processor.
 Then add the dates, water and all.

 Blend until the mixture is smooth and combined.
 Scrape down the sides and add the flour and eggs.
+Make sure the eggs are at room temperature when adding as if not, they may curdle if they hit the hot mixture.
 Blend until combined and then divide the mixture between 12 muffin cases.
 Bake for around 15 – 20 minutes until the spring back when touched in the centre.

 Let cool while you make the butterscotch sauce.